 In this article:

 Creating a Downtime Procedure

-Downtime may be planned or unplanned, but both types require policies and procedures to help keep your campers and staff healthy and safe.
+Downtime may be planned (scheduled) or unplanned (unscheduled), but both types require policies and procedures to help keep your campers and staff healthy and safe.

 We recommend that every organization develop a downtime procedure.
 As part of your planning, we recommend you download and store a backup copy of every health profile to keep on a desktop, laptop, tablet or phone.
 These records can then be accessed without the internet.
-We also suggest keeping a copy of every health profile on a fully charged laptop or tablet, so you can access these records if there is a power outage too.
 You should also consider saving or printing any other relevant reports for your organization (e.g. allergies, medications, emergency contacts).

 It never hurts to have extra information, so we recommend downloading more than you think you will need in the event of an internet outage or power failure!